Hiring a Legal Management Professional

 - ALA's annual Compensation and Benefits Survey

 ◾ A thorough understanding of accounting and financial principles.
-Effectively managing a law firm’s finances means a legal administrator should have a solid understanding of general accounting procedures, financial management and analysis, and tax regulations, as well as the ability to implement solid internal controls and collection and billing procedures.
+Effectively managing a law firm’s finances means a legal manager should have a solid understanding of general accounting procedures, financial management and analysis, and tax regulations, as well as the ability to implement solid internal controls and collection and billing procedures.

 ◾ Knowledge of legal industry matters.
 This would include matters such as professional liability and conflict of interest.

 ◾ Technology and project management skills.
-Rapid advancements in technology point to a strong need for someone who is not only computer literate but also has a solid understanding of systems, software, hardware
+Rapid advancements in technology point to a strong need for someone who is not only computer literate, but also has a solid understanding of systems, software, hardware

 ◾ Communication skills, both written and oral.